okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-ldap-server/index.md

    </div>

-The selected LDAP users and groups are now imported, and you can assign them to any application that you’ve registered with your Okta org.
+The selected LDAP users and groups are now imported, and you can assign them to any application that you've registered with your Okta org.
 Users can access those assigned applications through any protocol, such as LDAP Interface, OIDC, SAML, and so on.

 However, authentication of the LDAP user is delegated to the LDAP server through the Okta LDAP Agent.
 Delegated authentication is used when that user signs in to an assigned application in your Okta org.

-For this tutorial, there’s only one on-premises LDAP directory server.
+For this tutorial, there's only one on-premises LDAP directory server.
 If you had LDAP directories running on other servers, you could install an Okta LDAP Agent for each LDAP server and import those LDAP users into Okta as well.

 To update an application to authenticate against Okta Universal Directory instead of the LDAP directory, you can either